Breadcrumb

 This program offers students an overview of expectations of professional behavior in graduate school and academia.
 Workshop learning outcomes include: grad school norms, how to manage professional relationships, the do’s and don’t’s for succeeding in grad school, and identifying resources available to UCR graduate students.

-Please contact us to request a workshop!
+Please fill out our Service Request Form to request a workshop!